 Google Analytics is a fantastic tool to help you identify who is coming to your site, how they got there and what they did while they were visiting.
 However, if you don't take a few minutes to set up some key data filters, the data that you're looking at is going to be full of junk that's distorting your data.
-If your data sucks, the decisions you make based on it might too.
+If your data isn't good, then the decisions you make based on it probably won't be either.

 If you want better data integrity from your Google Analytics account, you'll want to consider adding filters.